d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 title:  "Rclone Changelog"
 permalink: RcloneChangelog
 ---
 This is the Changelog for RcloneOSX.
-RcloneOSX is a port of RsyncOSX to utilize `rclone`.

-Rclone is *rsync for cloud storage*.
+Rclone is **rsync for cloud storage**.
 Even if `rclone` and `rsync` are somewhat equal they are also in many ways different.
-RcloneOSX is built upon the ideas from RsyncOSX.
-But it is not easy to clone all functions in RsyncOSX to RcloneOSX.
+RcloneOSX is utilizing `rclone` for **synchronizing** and **backup** of files to a number of cloud services.
+RcloneOSX utilizes rclone copy, sync, move and check commands.

 I spend most of my time developing RsyncOSX.
 From time to time some of the functions are ported to RcloneOSX from RsyncOSX.

-I am not an advanced user of `rclone`.
-My main use of RcloneOSX is  synchronizing my GitHub catalog to cloud storage Dropbox and Google.

-To get an idea of how RcloneOSX is working please see the [intro](/Intro) to RsyncOSX.
-The operation and menus are mostly equal.
 The app is signed with my Apple ID developer certificate and [notarized](/Notarized) by Apple.

 ## macOS Catalina